These supplements are proven to reduce cortisol, a stress hormone that, in excess, is often the cause of physical and mental health problems.

 You won’t find cordyceps growing in the woods though; this fungus grows on the backs of caterpillars!

-Cordyceps has been found to improve physical performance and lower cortisol levels; however, it also increases two shorter-lived and less damaging stress hormones, epinephrine and norepinephrine.
-(14, 15)
+Cordyceps has been found to improve physical performance and lower cortisol levels.

 Other Supplements That Lower Cortisol